Learn how to implement the 30-Minute Scheduling Method into your day. Stop living with an ongoing cycle of wasted hours that cripples your calling.

 So teach us to number our days that we may get a heart of wisdom.
 Psalm 90:12 ESV

-To get the rest of the information, get on the waitlist to be notified when the How the Believer Can Make Time for God eBook is in the Thriving in Christ shop.
+To get the rest of the information, get on the waitlist to be notified when the How the Believer Can Make Time for God eBook is available.

 Like this post?
 Pin it for later!
 Your friends would probably like it, too!
 Use the icons below to share it with them.
 They’ll be glad you didn’t keep it all to yourself!